simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 <img src="/assets/kdtreemapping/events-per-stopskip.png" alt="Distribution of lengths of continuous move events" style="width: 550px; margin-left:auto; margin-right:auto;"/>

-For these two reasons, we&#8217;ve been playing with $$d = 7-8$$.
-I&#8217;ll
-note that while increasing $$d$$ is the most obvious knob to turn to increase specificity of the match, higher $$k$$ helps as well.
+For these two reasons, we&#8217;ve been playing with $$d \approx 8$$.
+I&#8217;ll note that while increasing $$d$$ is the most obvious knob to turn to increase specificity of the match, higher $$k$$ helps as well.

 ### Normalizing the signal levels

-One issue we haven&#8217;t mentioned is that the raw nanopore data needs calibration to be compared to the model; there is an additive shift and a multiplicative scale that has to be taken into account.
-(There is also a drift over time, which is typically not important for single reads but matters if one is comparing across reads).
+One issue we haven&#8217;t mentioned is that the raw nanopore data needs calibration to be compared to the model; there is an additive shift and dirft over time, and a multiplicative scale that has to be taken into account.

-A very simple &ldquo;methods of moments&rdquo; calculation works surprisingly well for long-enough reads, certainly well enough to start an iterative process; for any given model one is trying to fit a read to, rescaling the mean and standard deviation of read events to model events gives a good starting point for calibration.
+A very simple &ldquo;methods of moments&rdquo; calculation works surprisingly well for long-enough reads, certainly well enough to start an iterative process; for any given model one is trying to fit a read to, rescaling the mean and standard deviation of read events to model events gives a good starting point for calibration, and drift is initialyy ignored.

 ![Simple initial rescaling of current values by method of moments](/assets/kdtreemapping/initial-rescale.png)